nmallinar/nmallinar.github.io/_pages/about.md

 ---

 I'm pursuing my PhD at UC San Diego, advised by <a href="http://misha.belkin-wang.org/">Misha Belkin</a>.
-I am also a Research Fellow at The Broad Institute where I am adivsed by <a href="https://www.broadinstitute.org/bios/anthony-philippakis-0">Anthony Philippakis</a>.
+I am also a PhD Research Fellow at [The Eric and Wendy Schmidt Center](https://www.ericandwendyschmidtcenter.org/) of The Broad Institute where I was adivsed by <a href="https://www.gv.com/team/anthony-philippakis">Anthony Philippakis</a> (now a General Partner at GV).
 For a full list of publications, see <a href="https://scholar.google.com/citations?view_op=list_works&hl=en&authuser=1&hl=en&user=6ogHsLsAAAAJ&sortby=pubdate&authuser=1">Google Scholar</a>.

 My research focuses on understanding deep learning, both theoretically and practically.
-In the past, I studied: benign overfitting in neural networks and kernel regression; and calibration in neural networks as it relates to generalization.
-My current research focuses on spectral properties of De Bruijn graphs, high-dimensional linear regression under distribution shifts, and, most recently, studying phenomena such as grokking and in-context learning with transformers, fully connected networks, and kernels.
+In the past, I studied: benign overfitting in neural networks and kernel regression; calibration in neural networks as it relates to generalization; spectral properties of the de Bruijn graph Laplacian; high-dimensional covariate shifts; and emergent phenomena in non-neural models through grokking modular arithmetic.

+I am currently researching topics on fundamentals of feature learning, foundation model training and evaluation (through the lens of single-cell data), scaling laws and feature alignment, and multi-class learning in kernels and neural networks.

 <!-- Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.